Are you guilty of misjudging?

 3. Create Memories

 Making judgments is something that we all do every day.
 Leaders have a moral responsibility to ensure that they judge fairly.
-Many times leaders may only have limited to no information and may have to make an immediate decision.
+Often, leaders may have limited information and may have to make an immediate decision.
 It is during these times that leaders must make sure that they do not allow personal bias or stereotypes cloud their judgment.

-Leaders must also consider what is good for the organization as a whole and not just how the leader may personally benefit.
+Leaders must also consider what is good for the organization as a whole and not only on how leadership may personally benefit.
 When leadership considers whether a decision is congruent with the company’s vision and mission, the organization wins.